A China law on overseas gambling more junket woe says rep

 The brokerage also suggested the mass gaming segment would remain the “key driver” of “long-term value creation” for Macau’s gaming sector.

-Junket boss Mr Lam said he “would not be surprised” to see the number of the city’s licensed junket operators dwindle further, to below 80 by the beginning of next year, due to the disruptive impact of the pandemic on the high-roller trade, and China’s apparently-greater scrutiny of money transfer outside the mainland.
+Junket boss Mr Lam said he “would not be surprised” to see the tally of the city’s licensed junket operators dwindle further, to below 80 by the beginning of next year, due to the disruptive impact of the pandemic on the high-roller trade, and China’s apparently-greater scrutiny of money transfer outside the mainland.
 The total number of licensed junkets in Macau – either entities or individuals – fell from 100 in January 2019 to only 95 in January this year, according to the city’s regulator.

 Oct 13, 2020